hasuf/docker-dev-android/README.md

         ownership as your normal user outside the container.

-      1. **DEVDIR.** Determine where, on your filesystem, you want to designate the dev user's home directory. eg, if you may want to designate `/home/myaccount/work` as your android development path.
+      1. **DEVDIR.** Determine where, on your filesystem, you want to designate the dev user's home directory. eg, you may want to designate `/home/myaccount/work` as your android development path.
 This results in the ability to persist data between your local environment and the container. **NOTE that the path must already exist.**